-Our commitment to personalized care means that your time in treatment for OCD at Mount Carmel Behavioral Health will be unique.
+Our commitment to personalized care means that when you receive treatment in our adult inpatient program, you will have an experience that is tailored to your needs.
 However, every person who heals with us can expect certain fundamental elements and features, such as the following:

 - An efficient admissions process – The goal of our admissions process is to get you into treatment with minimal delay.
 You may be able to start your admissions process over the phone.
 We’ll collect some basic information about your needs and treatment history.
 We will confirm your insurance coverage or verify alternate means of funding your care.
 Most importantly, we’ll answer any questions you have.
 Then we’ll set a date for you to begin treatment.

 - A thorough assessment – One of your first experiences after being admitted will be to complete a thorough assessment.
 This will involve working with members of your treatment team to ensure that they have a full understanding of your needs, preferences, and goals.
 The information that’s gathered during your assessment will form the foundation of your personalized treatment plan.

 - A customized treatment experience – Throughout your time with us, your team will continue to monitor your OCD treatment plan.
 When necessary, they will adjust this plan to make sure that you are always receiving the services and support you need to achieve your goals.
 At our behavioral health hospital in Columbus, Ohio, you’ll be encouraged to play an active role in your OCD treatment.
 Your team will carefully consider your suggestions and feedback, and will respect your strength, voice, and perspective.

 - A detailed discharge plan – Your discharge plan will identify the services and resources that will help you maintain and build upon the progress you make while in inpatient OCD treatment with us.
 As with all other aspects of your treatment experience, your discharge plan will be customized to ensure that you are best prepared to achieve continued success.